-I think that the most common method used to wire a set of 3-way and 2-way switches is to bring the two-wire LINE cable into one switch box and bring the two-wire LOAD cable into the other switch box.
+I think that the most common method used to wire a set of 3-way switches is to bring the two-wire LINE cable into one switch box and bring the two-wire LOAD cable into the other switch box.
 A three conductor cable with a ground is then installed between the two 3-way switch boxes.
-This is depicted in the diagram at the top of this post.
+This method is depicted in the diagram at the top of this post.

 The white LINE neutral wire gets connected to the white wire of the 14/3 cable.
 At the other end the white LOAD neutral is connected to the white wire of the 14/3 cable.
-At the LOAD switch box, the black wire of the two-wire LOAD cable gets connected to the copper or black terminal on the three-way switch.
+At the LOAD switch box, the black wire of the two-wire LOAD cable gets connected to the common copper or black terminal on the three-way switch.
 The white LOAD wire gets connected to the white wire of the three-wire cable.
-The red and black travelers in the 3-wire cable get connected to the common terminals on the three-way switch.
+The red and black travelers in the 3-wire cable get connected to the brass terminals on the three-way switch.

 The above method is good because it ensures that the white LINE neutral conductor is available at each switch box.
 In addition this method requires only a 3 conductor cable (With ground) between the switches.

 Not every existing 3-way switch installation has the same wire colors.
 It is important to identify the LINE and LOAD wires before replacing 3-way and two-way light switches.
 Take Notice which wires are connected to the common copper or black screw terminals.